-Designed to simulate the Mississippi River’s depth, sediment, and flow, the Lower Mississippi River Physical Model will be used by researchers, scientists, and engineers to improve our understanding of the lowermost Mississippi River and to study how it responds to modification.
+Designed to simulate the Mississippi River’s depth, sediment, and flow, the Lower Mississippi River Physical Model is used by researchers, scientists, and engineers to improve our understanding of the lowermost Mississippi River and to study how it responds to modification.

-The expanded small scale physical model (ESSPM) is constructed from 216 foam panels measuring 5 ft. x 10 ft. long.
-This model lives in the LSU Center for River Studies where it will enable researchers to study sediment diversion projects used to divert river water and sediment to replenish and help sustain the vanishing coastal wetlands in the region.
+The expanded small scale physical model is constructed from 216 foam panels measuring 5 ft. x 10 ft. long.
+This model lives in the LSU Center for River Studies where it enables researchers to study sediment diversion projects used to divert river water and sediment to replenish and help sustain the vanishing coastal wetlands in the region.

-The model is nearly as large as an Olympic-size swimming pool and was constructed with a toleramce pf 1mm.
+The model is nearly as large as an Olympic-size swimming pool and was constructed with a toleramce of 1mm.